CarlosCaltzontzin/brewery-app/README.md

 ## Project Description

 For my phase-2 project at Flatiron school I created a simple brewery directory.
-My app uses HTML/CSS/JS/JSX as a frontend and accesses data from a .
-The public API, https://api.openbrewerydb.org/breweries, is free and require no authorization.

-Once the app loads, it will display all distinct states from the API.
-When you click on a state, it will display a list of brewery names and addresses for that state.
-A simple directory.

-# Breweries Explorer

 Explore and add your favorite breweries with this simple React application.